LitoleNINJA/Maze-Solver/README.md

 ## 3. **A-Star Search Algorithm**

 This is the best algorithm for finding the shortest path in a maze.
 It uses the heuristic function to find the best path.
 The heuristic function is a way to inform the search about the direction to a goal.
 It provides an informed way to guess which neighbor of a node will lead to a goal.
-Here, we use the carrthm distance between two nodes as the heuristic.
+Here, we use the euclidean distance between two nodes as the heuristic.
 <br />

 ## Usage Guide